 - Buying a condo unit

 - Buying an Executive Condo unit

-- The difference between a joint tenancy and tenancy-in-common for LGBTQ+ buyers
+- The difference between a joint tenancy and tenancy-in-common for LGBTQIA+ buyers

-Also, it’s easier for LGBTQ+ individuals to rent entire units in Singapore (e.g. studio apartment or a three-room HDB flat) than a single room with common tenants or a stay-in landlord.
-This is because many landlords in Singapore still hold a conservative attitude towards LGBTQ+ singles and couples.
+Nevertheless, it’s easier for LGBTQIA+ individuals to rent entire units in Singapore (e.g. studio apartment or a three-room HDB flat) than a single room with common tenants or a stay-in landlord.
+This is because many landlords in Singapore still hold a conservative attitude towards LGBTQIA+ singles and couples.
 It’s a mindset that, hopefully, will change sooner rather than later.

 - Be transparent: This doesn’t have to mean explicitly disclosing your orientation or gender identity, but do that if you feel comfortable, or in subtle ways such as wearing a pride shirt or a PinkDot shirt.
-You can also mention your partner in passing conversation (those with partners of the same sex may try ‘oh my boyfriend/girlfriend and I are looking to get married overseas next year’ and observe the response.
-Before viewing, you may ask the landlord’s agent if it’s a friendly place for LGBTQs or if people from varying backgrounds and lifestyles are welcomed.
+You can also mention your partner in passing conversation (those with partners of the same sex may try “oh my boyfriend/girlfriend and I are looking to get married overseas next year” and observe the response.
+Before viewing, you may ask the landlord’s agent if it’s a friendly place for the LGBTQIA+ or if people from varying backgrounds and lifestyles are welcomed.
 Being transparent is a good way to weed out potential landlords or roommates that might be harbouring prejudices.